 6. It can boost self-confidence.
 No matter what kind of exercise you choose, if you stick with it, you’ll get better at what you’re doing over time.
 Celebrating your progress is an excellent self-confidence booster.

 7. A better night’s sleep.
-One of my clients recently had to take a break from exercise to recover from an injury, and she noticed that she didn’t sleep as well when she wasn’t exercising regularly.
+One of my clients recently had to take a break from exercise to recover from an injury, and she noticed that she didn’t sleep as well when she wasn’t exercising consistently.
 That’s not uncommon.
 Regular exercise can help us fall asleep faster and stay asleep longer.

 13. Blood pressure reduction and lowered risk for diabetes, heart disease, and some cancers.
 We’ve all heard by now how exercise can have an incredible effect on our immune system and disease prevention in our bodies.
 Even better?
 Research shows that you can get these health benefits from exercise regardless of if you lose any weight.